ssvarma/puppetlabs_freight/README.md

 Freight Module
 ===
-   Creates a configuration file for freight, creates a vhost, and builds out directories for freight
+   Installs and configures a local APT repo using freight

 Requires:
 ---